Twinklebear/Twinklebear.github.io/_posts/2015-05-11-porting-a-ray-tracer-to-rust-part-3.md

 Finally we can put together our intersection function for the BVH.
 This function will take a mutably borrowed ray and test it against geometry in the BVH that it might intersect.
 After traversal has completed we'll return an option type to indicate if an intersection happened or not.
-Additionally the user function will modify the ray's max t value (how long it is) as we find intersections with geometry during traversal.
+Additionally the caller's function will modify the ray's max t value (how long it is) as we find intersections with geometry during traversal.
-We can require an appropriate user function by taking a generic type and constraining it to implement the [Fn](http://doc.rust-lang.org/std/ops/trait.Fn.html) trait with the parameters and return values we expect and since we've parameterized our function on the type the compiler can even inline calls to the function we've passed, similar to C++11 lambdas.
+We can require an appropriate user function by taking a generic type and constraining it to implement the [Fn](http://doc.rust-lang.org/std/ops/trait.Fn.html) trait with the parameters and return values we expect.
+As en extra bonus, since we've made our intersect function generic on the caller's function and we take it by value the compiler can even inline calls to the Fn passed, similar to C++11 lambdas.

 The signature of our BVH intersect function then comes out like below.
-Note that the lifetime annotations are required as we may be returning a reference to objects in the BVH in `R` and the compiler needs to know these references will be valid after the call.
+Note that the lifetime annotations are required as we may be returning a reference to objects in the BVH in R and the compiler needs to know these references will be valid after the call.
 This actually turned out to be a tough error to work through and the Rust IRC channel was very helpful.

 {% highlight rust %}